jtgammon/PCF-on-Azure/Multi-VM-PCF-On-Azure.docx.md

 <img src="/public/xUtrEM6WO3aobUMV8wT0hw_img_8.png">

-### Virtual Machine Name
+### Virtual Machine
 The template will create a jump box on the Bosh network.
 In this example it will be called "devbox".
 The VM will have 1 core, 3.5GB RAM, and 50GB of SSD storage.
 This jumpbox will be used to deploy the Bosh Director and CloudFoundry.
 The jumpbox will have a public IP that can be used to SSH, and the template form allows the username and password to be specified.

 ### Admin Username
 A username for the jump box VM.

 ### SSH Key Data
 Provide a public key for the jump box VM.
 You should generate a private/public key pair, and keep the private key securely on your local machine.
 The parameter sshKeyData should be a string which starts with ssh-rsa.

 Use ssh-keygen to create a 2048-bit RSA public and private key files, and unless you have a specific location or specific names for the files, accept the default location and name.

     > ssh-keygen -t rsa -b 2048

 ### Tenant ID
 Specify the tenant ID for the subscription to be used.
 This can be found from the Azure CLI.

-**> azure account list**
+    > azure account list

+<pre><code>
 info:    Executing command **account list**
 data:    Name        Id                                    Current  State
 data:    ----------  ------------------------------------  -------  -------
 data:    Free Trial  8a1f4887-57d2-4efa-a4d0-b3457ad46110  true     Enabled
 info:    **account list** command **OK**
 **> azure account show 8a1f4887-57d2-4efa-a4d0-b3457ad46110**
 info:    Executing command **account show**
 data:    Name                        : Free Trial
 data:    ID                          : 8a1f4887-57d2-4efa-a4d0-b3457ad46110
 data:    State                       : Enabled
 data:    Tenant ID                   : 7d5503c5-af32-4c2f-bec4-a7bb3f3fa165
 data:    Is Default                  : true
+</code></pre>

 ### Client ID
 The ARM template needs Active Directory permissions to create cloud resources as an application with "contributor" privileges.
-This means that an application account must have been created in Active Directory in the previous step ([Creating a Service Principal](https://docs.google.com/document/d/1gq5wbVCuZI_RQUTXBC2wlfDpbyXfa2YUS4vJ4--b8ls/edit?ts=56b21914#heading=h.i25sqeulpjgs)).
+This means that an application account must have been created in Active Directory in the previous step ([Creating a Service Principal](#heading=h.i25sqeulpjgs)).
 The password that was specified in that step will be the Client-Secret.
 The Client ID can be found from the Azure CLI.

-**> azure ad app list**
+    > azure ad app list

+<pre><code>
 info:    Executing command **ad app list**
 + Listing applications
 data:    AppId:                   ec864f4a-ec9d-40ce-9f40-57b58f969aee
 data:    ObjectId:                704ee950-90e5-4295-a501-5c7a75a3f596
 data:    DisplayName:             pcf
 data:    IdentifierUris:          0=http://BOSHAzureCPI
+</code></pre>

 ### Auto-deploy Bosh
 This is optional.
 Leave it disabled if you want to see more detail about the install process, or enable it to hurry things along a little.
 If you decide to enable this field, please skip the next section on Deploying Bosh.

 ### Deploy the ARM Template